Wandering Bear Coffee Review: Delicious Cold Brew

 - If you like a brighter, more nuanced cup: Because cold brew is steeped cold, many of the more nuanced flavors you’d traditionally expect in the final cup—such as floral and spice notes, which often require heat—don’t come out in the final cup.

 - If you are sensitive to caffeine: Wandering bear often describes its cold brew as “strong and smooth.”
-And admittedly, it does pack quite a punch.
+With the amount of caffeine in Wandering Bear coffee, you can expect that it does pack quite a punch.
 Each six-ounce glass is equivalent to two shots of espresso, and if you consume coffee like water, then these caffeinated cold brews might not be the best choice.
 And because Wandering Bear’s coffees are so smooth, that’s very easy.
 Trust us; we’ve been there and have the T-shirt.
 Instead, we recommend Wandering Bear’s, Decaf Black.
 Whether you enjoy it straight or with a splash of cream, their decaf cold brew lets you enjoy as much cold brew as you like without the jitters (3).

 If you’re looking for a smooth, strong, organic, sugar-free, and dairy-free cold brew, then any of Wandering Bear’s great selections are well worth the money.